josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 ```

 _(Not pictured: there's also a GraphQL query to grab the currently viewed project.
 I just didn't show that for the sake of simplicity.)_

+<SideNote>This site has been updated since that version, and no longer features individual project pages or markdown files.</SideNote>

 ---